manishrocksag/sample-imdb-apis/README.md

 movies.
 The movies can be searched through their names , genres, director name and popularity.

+The main application is imdb-api.

+To create initial data for the database from the imdb-api run python src/prepare_initial_data.py

+# List of APIs:

 /admin ~ reference to the admin site page where CRUD operations
     can be performed on models.